madebymany/ccdash/README.md

 It should look as intended in newer versions of Chromium and Firefox.
 It may work in other browsers.
 Internet Explorer 6 will probably look awful  - if it works at all.

+Look at the `mxm` branch for a bolder design that we're using in-house.